 Generating solar power for everyday use

 Scientists in Finland have created tree-shaped solar equipment that converts solar energy into electrical energy.
 This can be used to charge your smartphones and even electric vehicles.
-These huge tree prototypes can be placed in open places like parks, universities, railway stations and likewise.
+These huge tree prototypes can be placed in open places like parks, universities, railway stations, and likewise.

 Purifying saline water through solar desalination

 Solar desalination is a process of extracting salt and minerals from saline water and providing potable water for all.
-This innovation can help the rural and remote areas who don’t receive clean drinking water.
+This innovation can help the rural and remote areas that don’t receive clean drinking water.
 With this, water-borne diseases can also be reduced which is a huge concern in villages.